trishaa2027/Craftyy-Corner/README.md

 - Customized Resin Art
 - Floral Frames
 - Personalized Pendants
+- Stylish Jhumkas
+- Custom Phone Cases

+## 🛠️ Technologies Used
+- HTML5
+- CSS3
+- JavaScript
+- Tailwind CSS

+## 🤝 Contributing
-Feel free to customize and expand upon this template.
+Feel free to fork the repository and submit pull requests.
+Contributions are welcome to improve this project and add more features.

+## 📧 Contact
+For any queries or suggestions, reach out at: [Your Email Here]

 Happy coding!